axelarnetwork/amplifier-advisory-committee/src/chains/solana/REPORT.md

 - **Research and Documentation Review**: A detailed review of technical documentation, Solana’s GitHub repositories, whitepapers, and Solana Improvement Documents (SIMDs) to understand the network’s capabilities and integration requirements.
 - **Security Audits and Testing**: Examination of Solana's codebase, previously conducted audits, and tests for vulnerabilities.
+- **Collaboration with the Solana Team**: Ongoing discussions with the Solana development team to understand their infrastructure, upgrade plans, incident response protocols, and readiness for cross-chain integrations.

 ### 1.3 Assessment Framework